 Eyes aren't exempt from the wear and tear of aging.
 Some of the age-related changes in the eyes are annoying but not serious — for example, it can become difficult to focus on near objects, and eyelashes may thin out a bit.
-But other changes can threaten vision.
+But other changes can be serious eye problems that threaten vision.

 Call your doctor if you experience any of the following:

 - Dark spot in the center of your field of vision

 - Difficulty focusing on near or distant objects

 - Double vision

 - Eye pain

 - Halos (colored circles around lights) or glare

 - Hazy or blurred vision